 (Forward your completed Volunteer Application Form so that we can hold your place)

-DocTours works with a number of hospitals in the Valley that serve the villages and surrounding hill country in the district.
-Week long student medical rotations are offered in general surgery, urology, orthopaedics, internal medicine, paediatrics, and Ob-Gyn.
+DocTours works with a number of hospitals in the Kathmandu Valley that serve the villages and surrounding hill country in the district.
+Rotations are offered in general surgery, orthopaedics, internal medicine, paediatrics, and Ob-Gyn.
 You may request specific rotations among those available.
 You may also have the opportunity to participate in health camps in remote communities, teach health and hygiene to local school children and get involved in local community activities.

 For surgery rotations, you may prefer to bring your own scrubs, cap, slippers and masks however there is an assortment of scrubs and slippers available in the operating change room.
-You do not need a tie or white shirt, but appearing neat, clean and professional is always appreciated.
 Please take a white coat and stethoscope.

 Friday afternoon and Saturday are free time and we have an optional weekend safari to the Chitwan National Park (or a trek or visit to Pokhara if you prefer).

 During winter months warm layers of clothing and a coat are essential as heating in buildings is minimal.
 During the summer rainy season, an umbrella is useful.
-At the completion of your volunteering program at the Hospital you may receive a certificate of Medical Educational Cooperation if requested.
-We will also complete any documents that your university may require.
-If an evaluation of your time is desired you should bring the necessary forms for the senior staff to complete when you leave the service.
+At the completion of your medical electives in Nepal, the Hospital can issue a certificate of Medical Educational Cooperation if requested.
+We can also complete any documents that your university may require.

-Dates are flexible and extensions are available – please ask.
+Dates and durations are flexible – please ask.

-INCLUSIONS: Airport transfers, Arrival induction and local sightseeing, Home stay accommodation (the hosts speak English are extremely hospitable and frequently host international visitors), All meals during the volunteering period with tea, coffee and water, 24/7 in-country ground support, Hospital registration fees, DocTours t-shirt and personalised luggage labels.
+Airport transfers, Arrival induction and local sightseeing, Home stay accommodation (the hosts speak English, are extremely hospitable and frequently host international visitors), All meals during your visit with tea, coffee and water, 24/7 in-country ground support, Hospital registration fees, contribution to local projects, DocTours t-shirt and personalised luggage labels.

-PASSPORT: Passports must be valid for six (6) months after you return home – and should have at least two (2) blank pages.
+Passports must be valid for six (6) months after you return home and should have at least two blank pages.

-VISAS: A Visa is required for all tourists travelling to Nepal and most nationalities are currently able to apply for a tourist visa on arrival at Kathmandu airport (currently around USD$25 for 15 days and USD$40 for 30 days.
+A Visa is required for all tourists travelling to Nepal and most nationalities are currently able to apply for a tourist visa on arrival at Kathmandu Airport (currently around USD$25 for 15 days and USD$40 for 30 days.
 This is subject to change and therefore please check.
 Please take two (2) passport-sized photos with you and a black pen).